xmskk/Macroscopic-Fundamental-Diagram-Lab-Example/README.md

 This was an assignment for the Intro to Traffic Flow Modeling and Intelligent Transport Systems course provided by EPFL on edX.

-It analyzes a 2 hour traffic simulation data using an MFD model.
+It analyzes a given 2 hour traffic simulation data using an MFD model.

 Full analysis can be found [here](https://github.com/xmskk/Macroscopic-Fundamental-Diagram-Lab-Example/files/7655771/Lab_example.pdf).